Corinna Dentoni

-Corinna Dentoni (born 30 July 1989) is a former tennis player with a highest career ranking of 132 in the singles category as well as a tennis influencer.
+Corinna Dentoni (born 30 July 1989) is a former tennis player with a career-high ranking of 132 in the singles category as well as a tennis influencer.

 Biography

 Born in Pietrasanta, Dentoni grew up in Milan.
 She turned pro in 2005 at the age of 16 and qualified for the French Open in 2009.

 She withdrew from tennis competition temporarily in the mid-2010s and again in February 2020 during the first COVID-19 lockdown, leading to her retirement from professional tennis.
 As of December 2023 she has become a tennis influencer.
 She also plays pickleball.

 Career

-Dentoni achieved her highest WTA singles ranking No. 132 on 22 June 2009.
+Dentoni achieved her highest WTA singles ranking of No. 132 on 22 June 2009.
 Her career-high in doubles is world No. 151, which she reached on 25 May 2009.

-Dentoni has won nine singles and six doubles titles in tournaments of the ITF Women's Circuit.
+Dentoni has won nine singles titles and six doubles titles in tournaments of the ITF Women's Circuit.